Yashraj-Mhase/IT-Support-Ticketing-Infosys-/README.md

 Infosys Springboard Internship 2026

-Dataset Description : --
+# Dataset Description : --
-The dataset includes the following attributes:

-The dataset includes the following attributes:
+Contents (Key Attributes Only)

-CustomerID – Unique identifier for each customer
+ticket_id – Unique identifier for each support ticket

-First_Name, Last_Name – Customer name details

-Phone_Number – Contact number (stored in varying formats)
+day_of_week – Day when the ticket was raised

+company_size – Size category of the customer organization

+industry – Industry to which the customer belongs

-Address – Customer address information
+customer_tier – Customer classification (e.g., premium, standard)

-Paying Customer – Indicates whether the customer is a paying customer (Yes/No/Y/N)
+region – Geographic region of the customer

+past_30d_tickets – Number of tickets raised in the last 30 days

+product_area – Product or service area related to the issue

+customers_affected – Number of users impacted

+downtime_min – Downtime duration in minutes

-Do_Not_Contact – Specifies if the customer should not be contacted
+customer_sentiment – Sentiment level of the customer

-Not_Useful_Column – Boolean column included for data cleaning practice
+priority – Priority level of the support ticket

-Tool and technlogy used -
+# Tool and technlogy used -
-data cleaning - Pyhton
+data cleaning - Pyhton , Power Query

 Visualization - Power Bi

 Version Control - Github